Vestronidase alfa

-Vestronidase alfa, sold under brand name Mepsevii, is a drug for the treatment of Sly syndrome.
+Vestronidase alfa, sold under brand name Mepsevii, is a medication for the treatment of Sly syndrome.
 It is a recombinant form of the human enzyme beta-glucuronidase.
 It was approved in the United States in November 2017, to treat children and adults with an inherited metabolic condition called mucopolysaccharidosis type VII (MPS VII), also known as Sly syndrome.
 MPS VII is an extremely rare, progressive condition that affects most tissues and organs.

 The most common side effects after treatment with vestronidase alfa include infusion site reactions, diarrhea, rash (urticaria) and anaphylaxis (sudden, severe allergic reaction).

-The U.S. Food and Drug Administration (FDA) considers it to be a first-in-class medication.
+The US.
+Food and Drug Administration (FDA) considers it to be a first-in-class medication.
 It was approved for use in the European Union in August 2018.

 Medical uses

 Mepsevii is indicated for the treatment of non-neurological manifestations of Mucopolysaccharidosis VII (MPS VII; Sly syndrome).